lizkim17/Structural-Thinking---Psychological-Constraint-2/Final Report/research-assessment.md

         -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - The content of your README is fine, but since you don't have it in the top level of your repo it isn't being processed as a README.
+You'll know its working correctly if you see it render on the github page beneath the files.

 3.  integrate a GitHub repo with an R studio project, including .gitignore file